 Brands can cooperate with KOLs to generate useful content for readers.
-Moreover, brands can organize campaigns to encourage users themselves to write reviews or create information related to the products.
+Moreover, brands can organize campaigns to encourage users to write reviews or create information related to the products.

-Influencer endorsement in combination with in-depth and insightful guides on male perfumes would get you a lot of exposure and trust from Xiaohongshu community.
+Influencer endorsement in combination with in-depth and insightful guides on male perfumes would get you a lot of exposure and trust from the Xiaohongshu community.

-At the bottom, readers can purchase directly the buyable products mentioned in the post, which in this case, all nine perfumes mentioned.
+At the bottom, readers can purchase directly the buyable products mentioned in the post, which in this case, are all nine perfumes mentioned.

 This post got 12K likes and 988 comments.